Liubov-Pysana/Liubov-Pysana/README.md

 - 👋 Hi, I’m @Liubov-Pysana
-- 👀 I’m interested in HTML and CSS
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Java Script at the Full Stack Developer Course
-- 💞️ I’m looking to collaborate with the London Tech community
+- 💞️ I’m looking to any practical collaborations in that field
 - 📫 How to reach me: lubov.pysana@gmail.com

 <!---